Why are oil and gas operators hesitant about deploying robotics?

 20 July 2021

-From rich data to increased safety benefits, robotic technology has plenty of potential benefits to the oil and gas industry.
+From rich data to increased safety benefits, robotic technology has plenty of potential benefits to the energy industry.
 So it may come as a surprise that operators are less inclined to trial and deploy robots compared to other solutions.

 The results of the first annual Axora Innovation Forecast bear out that trend.
 We surveyed senior decision makers from across oil and gas about their progress and experiences with digital transformation.
 When asked about technologies they weren’t going to trial or deploy, five percent of respondents chose robotics, more than any other option listed.